389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

 - Track error 19 - account lockout (constraint violation)

 Should we track Root DN (cn=directory manager) failed binds differently?
 Separate stat/report?

 What about replication manager?
 Is this detectable in code?

+Other "high profile" accounts, how to specify them (multi-valued config attribute?)

 ### Authorization

 - Track ACI failures:  err=50
 - Cons: Tricky/incomplete coverage.
 Only works for mods, not searches :-(
-    - Add new access log keyword when results are restricted by ACI?
+    - Add new access log keyword when search results are restricted by ACI?
 False positives?
-Only add keyword when entire resource is denied?)
+Only add keyword when **entire** resource is denied?)
+    - Log event when checking filter access, but when if denying filter access expected or malicious?
     - Is this worth pursuing?